Movie Tickets and Showtimes

 Lewis serves as a member of the board of directors at PG&E Corporation, an energy-based holding company.
 He holds a BS degree in accounting from Santa Clara University.

-As Executive Vice President, General Counsel and Corporate Secretary, Andy Sherman oversees Dolby's worldwide legal affairs, including all corporate, regulatory, intellectual property, litigation, and licensing activities.
+As Executive Vice President, General Counsel and Corporate Secretary, Andy Sherman oversees Dolby’s patent licensing businesses and government relations, and Dolby's worldwide legal affairs, including all corporate, regulatory, intellectual property, litigation, and licensing activities.

 Prior to joining Dolby, Andy served as Senior Vice President and General Counsel at CBS Interactive, where he led the legal group advising CBS's online entertainment, mobile, technology, sports, news, games, lifestyle, and international business units.
 Andy joined CBS Interactive following CBS's acquisition of CNET Networks, where he was Senior Vice President, General Counsel and Secretary, responsible for global legal and regulatory matters.
 In senior legal positions at Sybase, PeopleSoft, and Epiphany, Andy oversaw legal aspects of US and international mergers and acquisitions, joint ventures, strategic transactions, and other matters.